marcgg/marcgg.github.com/_posts/2015-11-03-code-coverage-vanity-metric.md

 blog: true
 category: blog
 tag: ProjectManagement
+socialmediapreview: "Regarding Code Coverage"
 ---

 Code coverage can be a useful way to find untested sections of your project.
 However, if used as a KPI, it can do more harm than good.

 I see looking at code coverage a bit the same way as looking at the lines of code count in a project.
 If there are 800 lines in a file, it's probably a problem.
 However if someone uses the number of lines per file as a metric and decides to set objectives like "get every file under 50 LoC", we're in trouble.
 Developers will end up extracting the logic just for the sake of extracting.
 Of course there are situations where [having a messy file is the best option][1] at a given time, and judging code quality based on something as arbitrary as LoC count makes little sense.